 Many popular alcoholic beverages e.g. beer, wine and cocktails often have anywhere between 100 to 570 calories per drink (5) and because alcohol has no nutritional value, all you will be consuming will be empty calories that can be stored in your body and turn into fat.
-However, If you cannot give up alcohol altogether, opt for champagne or spirits that have fewer calories and are more diet friendly (16).
+However, if you cannot give up alcohol altogether, opt for champagne or spirits that have fewer calories and are more diet friendly, and limit yourself to one or two (16).

 Eat Everything Using A Plate